elastic/connectors/docs/sync-rules/ONEDRIVE.md

 ]
 ```

-### Two Advanced rules for indexing the .md files user 1 and user 2 and files/folders recursively inside folder abc
+### Two Advanced rules for indexing all files of user 1 and user 2 except .md files, and files/folders recursively inside folder abc

 ```json
 [